Table of Contents

 Implementation Timeline

-Let’s Encrypt has indicated that DNS-Persist-01 is expected to become available in 2026.15 The feature is being developed in coordination with the CA/Browser Forum and IETF to ensure alignment with evolving baseline requirements.
+Let’s Encrypt has indicated that DNS-Persist-01 is expected to become available in 2026.
+(Let’s Encrypt.
+“Upcoming Features: 2026 Roadmap.”
+Let’s Encrypt Community Forum, January 2026) The feature is being developed in coordination with the CA/Browser Forum and IETF to ensure alignment with evolving baseline requirements.

 As certificate lifetimes decrease according to the established timeline, DNS-Persist-01 will become increasingly critical for maintaining automation without requiring excessive DNS infrastructure access.
-The 7-hour authorization reuse period scheduled for February 2028 would otherwise require near-constant DNS updates for high-volume certificate operations.
+The first phase of that timeline, the 200-day maximum, is now in effect as of March 2026.
+The 7-hour authorization reuse period scheduled for March 2029 [Updated March 2026] would otherwise require near-constant DNS updates for high-volume certificate operations.

 Frequently Asked Questions